buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] Th.117, Th.172, Th.181, Th.196, Th.226
 {:.mb-0}
-- Lastly, we read Theravada responses to some Mahayana ideas.
+- Lastly, we read some Theravada responses to a few Mahayana ideas.

+{% include content_blurb.html category="av" slug="bojjhanga-suttas_dhammaruwan" %}
+- An extraordinary recording of a boy in Sri Lanka spontaneously remembering how he chanted Pāli in a past life.

 ##### Robinson Chapter 8: China

 {% include content_blurb.html category="av" slug="drums-and-bells_qing-de" %}
-- A monk at a lonely temple, deep in the mountains of Taiwan, says goodbye to the day with drum and bell.
+- A monk at a lonely temple, deep in the mountains of Taiwan, says goodnight with drum and bell.

+{% include content_blurb.html category="av" slug="buddhism-in-china" %}
+- A very brief overview of the history of Chinese Buddhism.

 [CBT] Th.41, M.115
 {:.mb-0}